Keir Starmer says decision on Diane Abbott to come ‘in due course’

 He added that the NEC “will come to a decision in due course”.

-Sir Keir has previously said he could not get involved in the case, which would be resolved by June 4, when the final list of candidates is decided.
+Sir Keir has previously said he could not get involved in the case, which would be resolved by June 4, when Labour’s final list of candidates is decided.

 BBC Newsnight said the NEC issued her with a “formal warning” for “engaging in conduct that was, in the opinion of the NEC, prejudicial and grossly detrimental to the Labour Party”.